Why Does Feeling Left Out Hurt So Much? Coping With Rejection

 What Is The Meaning of Feeling Left Out?

 Imagine having all these emotions at the same time!
 Feeling left out is not just about not being included in some random plan.
 It’s so many things that attack you at the same time.
 But the question here is why does it keep hurting all the time?
+Why does getting left out affect you so much?

 Why Does Feeling Left Out Hurt So much?